Are foundation models for computer vision good conformal predictors?: Domain Shift

 \section{Domain Shift}

 Table \ref{tab:domain_shift_supp} reports the numerical values for Fig. \ref{fig:exp3-main}, showcasing APS's strong performance in terms of marginal and conditional coverage under distribution shift, at the cost of decreasing the set efficiency.
-Fig. \ref{fig:domain_shift_dinov2}, \ref{fig:domain_shift_vicreg}, and \ref{fig:domain_shift_clip} depict the distribution of class-conditional coverage for DINOv2-B, VICReg (ResNet 50x2), and CLIP, respectively.
+Figure~\ref{fig:domain_shift} depict the distribution of class-conditional coverage for DINOv2-B, VICReg (RN 50x2), and CLIP (ViT-B).
 The kernel density estimate plots show the class-conditional coverage for a distribution shift with ImageNet-A (\textit{top}), ImageNet-R (\textit{middle}), and ImageNet-V2 (\textit{bottom}), for APS (\textit{left}) and RAPS (\textit{right}).
 These results clearly demonstrate the stronger resistance to distribution shift for APS compared to RAPS, even when both methods show a minimum class-conditional coverage of 0.